MohamedTawfik74/microprocessor/README.md

 The main file for VHDL is "VHDL\Microprocessor\Microprocessor.vhd"

-The main file for Verilog is "Verilog\MP.v"
+The main file for Verilog is "Verilog\Microprocessor\Microprocessor.v"

 ## Assembly Layer